Migrations#

 Individual datasets have versions as well.
 They are lazily upgraded the first time they are loaded under a new database version.
 Often there is no migration required, but there could be.

-Unlike open source FiftyOne, a Enterprise database is not automatically upgraded when a user connects to the database with a newer Python client version.
-Instead, an admin must manually upgrade your Enterprise database by installing the newest version of the Enterprise SDK locally, assuming admin privileges, and running the command shown below:
+Unlike FiftyOne Open Source, a FiftyOne Enterprise database is not automatically upgraded when a user connects to the database with a newer Python client version.
+Instead, an admin must manually upgrade your database by installing the newest version of the FiftyOne Enterprise SDK locally, assuming admin privileges, and running the following command:

 export FIFTYONE_DATABASE_ADMIN=true